aon3d/covid-face-shield/README.md

 - Material: PC, ABS, or Acetal
 - Thickness: 1/8" or 3/16"

+### Handling

+- Wash your hands before entering the manufacturing area
+- Wash your hands before removing prints
+- Wipe down tools with IPA before using them to remove prints
+- Touch points on printers (anywhere you might touch the machine) are wiped down regularly with IPA every 4h (e.g., twice a shift)
+- Do not enter the manufacturing area unless you are the designated operator on shift
+- Prints are immediately bagged after removal from the machine

+### Packaging

+To make the user experience as simple as possible for front line workers, the following packaging procedure is recommended:

+#### Bag A (6” poly tubing)

+- 10x elastics

+#### Bag B (12” poly tubing)

+- 10x frames
+- QC checklist

+#### Bag C (12” poly tubing)

+- 10x face shield kits
+  - Bag A
+  - Bag B
+  - 10x visors
+  - Assembly instructions

+#### Box

+ - MSDS
+ - 10x Bag C

 ## Design Files

 All design files may be found in the [models](models/) folder.